 How to apply late fees to invoices

-Late payments can greatly disrupt a business’ cash flow.
-Invoices are a legal document, so it's important to clearly state your payment terms and late fees on invoices to avoid these unfortunate situations.
+Late payments can greatly disrupt a business’s cash flow.
+Invoices are official sales documents, so it's important to clearly state your payment terms and late fees on invoices to avoid these unfortunate situations.

 This article explains how to apply late fees to your B2B and B2C invoices, and the maximum amounts you can charge.
 A sample invoice containing payment terms and late fees is also provided.Start invoicing for free

 Your invoices should always include a clear due date.
 If a due date is not specified, then the invoice must be paid within 30 days (60 days for business transactions) from the invoice issue date, according to UK law.

 However, the due date doesn’t have to be 30 days, you can set specific payment terms for each sale or customer.
 This may be 7 days, 14 days, or whatever you think would be best for your business.

 Invoicing software can help you keep track of your invoice status and follow up with any overdue payments.